-We define \emph{anonymity}, $\alpha$, as the ease (or alternatively difficulty) to guess the user query $A$, from the terms issued to the search engine and compute it as follows:
+We define \emph{obfuscity}, $\alpha$, as the ease to guess the user query $A$, from the terms issued to the search engine and compute it as follows:

 Specifically, we measure the average cosine similarity between the word embedding, $v(A)$, for the original user query $A$, and the word embeddings $v(q)$ for each of $q \in \cQ(A)$ search terms.
 If the similarity is higher, then it becomes easier for the search engine to guess $A$ from the search terms.
-The difference between this average similarity and $1$ (i.e. the maximum value for the average similarity) is considered as a measure of anonymity we can guarantee through the proposed query decomposition process.
+The difference between this average similarity and $1$ (i.e. the maximum value for the average similarity) is considered as a measure of obfuscity we can guarantee through the proposed query decomposition process.
 Even if we are not exactly sending $A$ to the search engine as a keyword, the search engine will be able to figure out $A$ from $\cQ(A)$.
 By using word embeddings to measure the similarity between the original query $A$ and the keywords $\cQ(A)$ sent to the search engine, we are able to consider not only exact matches but semantically similar keywords, which can be seen as a soft match between words.
 The definition of obfuscity given by \eqref{eq:anon} is based on this intuition.